City and Regional Planning (CPLN)

 CPLN 6920 Java Script Programming for Planners and Designers

-This course will introduce City Planning, MUSA and design graduate students to JavaScript.
-Students will learn the logic and syntax of the JavaScript programming language for use in simple web applications, as well as how to program data and map-oriented web applications using Javascript.
+Dashboards, story maps, and other interfaces that enable the display, analysis, and generation of geospatial data are often the end product of data analysis processes.
+In this course we'll focus on the interface and interaction aspects of creating these products.
+Students will learn to design and build interfaces to help users access the value promised by geospatial data, modeling, and analysis.
+We will cover the logic and syntax of the JavaScript programming language for use in data and map-oriented web applications.
 The "hands-on" uses of JavaScript in urban planning applications will be emphasized.
 Students will hone their skills through a series of complete application projects.

 Fall